Yandex Cloud

 Terraform

-1. Create a Snapshot-type transfer and configure it to use the previously created endpoints.
+1. Create a Snapshot-type transfer configured to use the new endpoints.

 2. Activate the transfer.